how to become a ui designer (2023 Guide)

 - What are your greatest strengths and weaknesses as a UI Designer?

-- How do you work with others?
+- Are you a team player?
+How do you work with others?

 - How do you decide which features to add to a project?
 How do you communicate your decision to stakeholders?